diegoislasm/EV-data-project/README.md

 ## Limitations

-The main limitations that I encounter were
-The dataset used only included data from 51 countries and covered from 2010 to 2023.
+- The dataset used only included data from 51 countries and covered from 2010 to 2023.
-, only some years for some countries, only one source, outliers of 0.034   charging stations
+- There were outliers with 0.034 in charging stations that were fixed with zeros.
+- The charging stations were divided in slow chargers and fast chargers in the data source but they were joined to simplify the results of this project.
+-